Back to resources

 • have their views taken seriously.

-Confidentiality, fairness and wellbeing Any matter, allegation or concern raised under this policy or the Child Safeguarding Code of Conduct will be dealt with in a fair, confidential and timely manner to ensure the safety and wellbeing of all persons involved.
+Confidentiality, fairness and wellbeing Any matter, allegation or concern raised under this policy or the Safeguarding Code of Conduct will be dealt with in a fair, confidential and timely manner to ensure the safety and wellbeing of all persons involved.

 Purpose